William Crawford (soldier): Crawford Expedition

 Crawford led about 500 volunteers deep into American Indian territory with the hope of surprising them.
 However, the Indians and their British allies at Detroit had learned about the expedition in advance, and brought about 440 men to the Sandusky to oppose the Americans.
 After a day of indecisive fighting, the Americans found themselves surrounded.
 During a confused retreat, Crawford and dozens of his men were captured.
-The Delaware Nation tribes tortured and executed many of the men in retaliation for the Gnadenhutten massacre earlier in the year, in which 96 peaceful Christian Indian men, women, and children had been murdered by Pennsylvanian militiamen.
+The Delaware Nation tribes tortured and executed many of the men.
 Crawford's execution was brutal, and was overseen by Simon Girty, a former soldier under Crawford's command who deserted his post after being wanted for high treason in 1778 for acting as an enemy of the state while serving in the militia (the order was signed by Timothy Matlack, and George Bryan).
 Crawford was tortured for at least two hours before he was burned at the stake.
 His nephew and son-in-law were also captured and executed.
 The war ended shortly thereafter, but Crawford's horrific execution was widely publicized in the United States, worsening the already strained relationship between Native Americans and European Americans.